|Member Only Innovation Webinars|

 A study of 45 full-scale compartment fire tests will be presented.
 All tests were conducted in the same experimental setup but with four different ventilation scenarios.
 The experimental setup consisted of a three-room compartment connected to a stairway.
 The tests were conducted during a six-year period under slightly different ambient conditions.
 The purpose of the study was to quantify the reproducibility of these tests with the aim to illustrate the degree of variability that can be expected in this type of experiment and how the variability is affected by different ventilation scenarios.

 Monday, December 18, 2017 11:00 am Eastern Time (-05:00 GMT)

 Modeling Gas Release from Lithium-Ion Batteries during Thermal Runaway Using FDS

 PRESENTED BY Gerard Back (Jerry), CFEI, CVFI, Senior Fire Protection Engineer, Jensen Hughes

 The results of an extensive full-scale lithium-ion battery thermal runaway tests series was used to generate input data for the Fire Dynamics Simulator (FDS) model, and to calibrate and verify the accuracy of the model predictions.
 The FDS model was found to be able to accurately predict the internal temperature rise as well as the external skin temperature of the Unmanned Underwater Vehicle (UUV) caused by the hot gas released during a thermal runaway reaction.
 Additionally, the FDS model predicted that the adjacent battery modules inside the UUV would not reach thermal runaway, agreeing with the test results.

 How to Register

-Members can register two ways, look for your member only email to sign up or you sign up through the member resources area here.
+Members can register two ways, look for your member only email to sign up or you sign up through here.
 We look forward to your participation!
 Be a top professional– innovate and learn with SFPE.